 With over 100 Medical Communications agencies in the UK, starting a job search can seem a daunting prospect regardless of how many career changes you have made in the past.
 Which agencies should you apply to?
 Which is the best match for you?
 Who will be most interested in your background?
 Should I apply to one agency at a time?
 Should I send my CV to multiple and see who responds?
 The agency I’m interested in doesn’t have any vacancies on their website, does that mean they aren’t recruiting?

 A quick google search of “Medical Writing jobs” brings up hundreds of pages, all claiming to be the best Medical Communications agency to work for, leaving you no nearer to gaining the answers to your questions.

-“I could tell how genuine and considerate Katie was from our first call, and she was in constant contact with me throughout the process.
+“I could tell how genuine and considerate my consultant at Carrot was from our first call, and she was in constant contact with me throughout the process.
 What's more, I felt supported that not only was she working to match me with a role, she was listening to everything I was saying and making sure I found a job I would really enjoy.
-Thanks Katie!”
+Thanks!”

 Scott Palmer, Medical Writer